Malachi Barton: Early life

 Barton is the only child of Felicia Barton, a singer-songwriter and former American Idol contestant, and Loren Barton, a guitarist and tour manager.
 Growing up in a musically and creatively driven household, Barton was exposed to the entertainment industry from an early age.
 He was encouraged by his parents as he started auditioning for television roles, eventually landing his first acting gigs in 2014.
-His family later relocated to Los Angeles to support his growing career, allowing him to pursue acting professionally while continuing his education.
+His family later relocated to Los Angeles to support his growing career, moving from Virginia Beach, allowing him to pursue acting professionally while continuing his education.